YottaDB/YDBDoc/ProgGuide/ioproc.rst

 PIPE: Valid for PIPE devices

 .. note::
-   Lower case "pipe" refers to a UNIX pipe and the upper case "PIPE" to the YottaDB/GT.M device.
+   Lower case "pipe" refers to a UNIX pipe and the upper case "PIPE" to the YottaDB device.

-Some of the deviceparameter defaults shown are the basic operating system defaults, and may be subject to modification before the invocation of YottaDB/GT.M.
+Some of the deviceparameter defaults shown are the basic operating system defaults, and may be subject to modification before the invocation of YottaDB.

 +++++++++++++++++++++++++++++++
 Device-Independent Programming
 +++++++++++++++++++++++++++++++

-When a user may choose a device for I/O, YottaDB/GT.M routines can take one of two basic programming approaches.
+When a user may choose a device for I/O, YottaDB routines can take one of two basic programming approaches.

 * The user selection directs the program into different code branches, each of which handles a different device type.
 * The user selection identifies the device.
 There is a single code path written with a full complement of deviceparameters to handle all selectable device types.

 The latter approach is called device-independent programming.
-To permit device independent programming, YottaDB/GT.M uses the same deviceparameter for all devices that have an equivalent facility, and ignores deviceparameters applied to a device that does not support that facility.
+To permit device independent programming, YottaDB uses the same deviceparameter for all devices that have an equivalent facility, and ignores deviceparameters applied to a device that does not support that facility.

 Example:

 .. parsed-literal::
    OPEN dev:(EXCE=exc:REWIND:VARIABLE:WRITEONLY)

 This example OPENs a device with deviceparameters that affect different devices.
 The EXCEPTION has an effect for all device types.
-When dev is a terminal or a null device, YottaDB/GT.M ignores the other deviceparameters.
-When dev is a sequential file on disk, YottaDB/GT.M uses REWIND and VARIABLE.
+When dev is a terminal or a null device, YottaDB ignores the other deviceparameters.
+When dev is a sequential file on disk, YottaDB uses REWIND and VARIABLE.
 This command performs a valid OPEN for all the different device types.

 ------------------------------
 Using Terminals
 ------------------------------

-A YottaDB/GT.M process assigns $PRINCIPAL to the UNIX standard input of the process (for READ) and standard output (for WRITE).
+A YottaDB process assigns $PRINCIPAL to the UNIX standard input of the process (for READ) and standard output (for WRITE).
 For a local interactive process, $PRINCIPAL identifies the "terminal" from which the user is signed on.

 While all terminals support the CTRAP deviceparameter, only $PRINCIPAL supports CENABLE.
 While CTRAP allows terminal input to redirect program flow, CENABLE allows the terminal user to invoke the Direct Mode.

-Directly connected printers often appear to YottaDB/GT.M as a terminal (although printers generally do not provide input) regardless of whether the printer is connected to the computer with a high speed parallel interface, or an asynchronous terminal controller.
+Directly connected printers often appear to YottaDB as a terminal (although printers generally do not provide input) regardless of whether the printer is connected to the computer with a high speed parallel interface, or an asynchronous terminal controller.

 +++++++++++++++++++++++++++++++++
 Setting Terminal Characteristics
 +++++++++++++++++++++++++++++++++

-YottaDB/GT.M does not isolate its handling of terminal characteristics from the operating system environment at large.
-YottaDB/GT.M inherits the operating system terminal characteristics in effect at the time the YottaDB/GT.M image is invoked.
-When YottaDB/GT.M exits, the terminal characteristics known by the operating system are restored.
+YottaDB does not isolate its handling of terminal characteristics from the operating system environment at large.
+YottaDB inherits the operating system terminal characteristics in effect at the time the YottaDB image is invoked.
+When YottaDB exits, the terminal characteristics known by the operating system are restored.

-However, if the process temporarily leaves the YottaDB/GT.M environment with a ZSYSTEM command , YottaDB/GT.M does not recognize any changes to the terminal characteristics left by the external environment.
-This may cause disparities between the physical behavior of the terminal, and the perceived behavior by YottaDB/GT.M.
+However, if the process temporarily leaves the YottaDB environment with a ZSYSTEM command , YottaDB does not recognize any changes to the terminal characteristics left by the external environment.
+This may cause disparities between the physical behavior of the terminal, and the perceived behavior by YottaDB.

 UNIX enforces standard device security for explicit OPENs of terminals other than the sign-in terminal ($PRINCIPAL).
 If you are unable to OPEN a terminal, contact your system manager.

 USE of a terminal causes the device driver to flush the output buffer.
 This feature of the USE command provides routine control over the timing of output, which is occasionally required.
 However, it also means that redundant USE commands may induce an unnecessary performance penalty.
-Therefore, YottaDB/FIS recommends restricting USE commands to redirecting I/O, modifying deviceparameters, and initiating specifically required flushes.
+Therefore, YottaDB recommends restricting USE commands to redirecting I/O, modifying deviceparameters, and initiating specifically required flushes.

 The terminal input buffer size is fixed at 1024 on UNIX and a variable read terminates after 1023 characters.

 **Setting the Environment Variable TERM**

 The environment variable $TERM must specify a terminfo entry that accurately matches the terminal (or terminal emulator) settings.
-Refer to the terminfo man pages for more information on the terminal settings of the platform where YottaDB/GT.M needs to run.
+Refer to the terminfo man pages for more information on the terminal settings of the platform where YottaDB needs to run.

-Some terminfo entries may seem to work properly but fail to recognize function key sequences or position the cursor properly in response to escape sequences from YottaDB/GT.M.
-YottaDB/GT.M itself does not have any knowledge of specific terminal control characteristics.
-Therefore, it is important to specify the right terminfo entry to let YottaDB/GT.M communicate correctly with the terminal.
+Some terminfo entries may seem to work properly but fail to recognize function key sequences or position the cursor properly in response to escape sequences from YottaDB.
+YottaDB itself does not have any knowledge of specific terminal control characteristics.
+Therefore, it is important to specify the right terminfo entry to let YottaDB communicate correctly with the terminal.
 You may need to add new terminfo entries depending on their specific platform and implementation.
 The terminal (emulator) vendor may also be able to help.

-YottaDB/GT.M uses the following terminfo capabilities.
+YottaDB uses the following terminfo capabilities.
 The full variable name is followed by the capname in parenthesis:

 .. parsed-literal::
    auto_right_margin(am), clr_eos(ed), clr_eol(el), columns(cols), cursor_address(cup), cursor_down(cud1),cursor_left(cub1), cursor_right(cuf1), cursor_up(cuu1), eat_newline_glitch(xenl), key_backspace(kbs), key_dc(kdch1),key_down(kcud1), key_left(kcub1), key_right(kcuf1), key_up(kcuu1), key_insert(kich1), keypad_local(rmkx),keypad_xmit(smkx), lines(lines).

-YottaDB/GT.M sends keypad_xmit before terminal reads for direct mode and READs (other than READ \*) if EDITING is enabled.
-YottaDB/GT.M sends keypad_local after these terminal reads.
+YottaDB sends keypad_xmit before terminal reads for direct mode and READs (other than READ \*) if EDITING is enabled.
+YottaDB sends keypad_local after these terminal reads.

 ++++++++++++++++++++++++++++++
 Logical Records for Terminals